Tyngstast/borsdata-valuation-alarmer/README.md

     * Cloud Function serves as "ping" to execute workers on mobile devices.
 No data is stored in any backend.

 ## TODO
-**Android**
-  * Show indication of items being swipable when clicking.
-  * Font family seems to be ignored on OnePlus (and maybe other brand).

 **iOS**
   * Complete GUI implementation.
   * A physical device is needed to PoC BackgroundTasks, which the author does not possess.